enkidevs/curriculum/python/python-core/python-functions/calling-functions.md

 Function time!
 ```

-A parameter in Python is a variable which can be passed into functions so that methods can be performed onto it.
+A parameter in Python is a variable that can be passed into functions so that methods can be performed onto it.

 In this example, variable `x` is passed into the function as a parameter: